Julie Fedorchak

 Julie Ann Fedorchak (née Liffrig; born September 28, 1968) is an American politician serving as the U.S. representative for North Dakota's at-large congressional district since 2025.
-A member of the Republican Party, Fedorchak is the first woman elected to the House of Representatives from North Dakota.
-She previously served as a member of the North Dakota Public Service Commission from 2012 to 2025 after being appointed by Governor Jack Dalrymple.
+Previously, she served on the North Dakota Public Service Commission from 2012 to 2025 after being appointed by Governor Jack Dalrymple.

+Fedorchak was first elected to Congress in 2024.
+She is a member of the moderate Republican Governance Group.

 Background

 Fedorchak was born in Williston, North Dakota in 1968.
 She is the youngest of eight children to parents Duane and Doris Liffrig.
 Duane previously served as Highway Commissioner to former Governor of North Dakota Allen Olson.

 Fedorchak graduated from the University of North Dakota with a Bachelor of Arts in Journalism.
 She later served as communications director for Governor Ed Schafer before becoming a columnist for the Bismarck Tribune and holding numerous other media roles.

 Fedorchak has also served on numerous boards.